Izaskunastrain/ih_datamadpt1121_project_m1/README.md

 ### :computer: **Technology stack**
-The main technologies used here are python and pandas (beginner level) And he libraries used are:
+The main technologies used here are python and pandas (beginner level) And the libraries used are:
 - pandas
 - request
 - re